-The USDA has announced approximately $5.8 million in available funding for FY 2016.
+The USDA announced approximately $5.8 million in available funding for FY 2016.
 To view a full list of awardees, visit here.

 - Applied research